-Precedent requires the ALJ to Examine whether the Respondent Refused to Submit to a non-DOT test not properly be categorized as either a "marine casualty" or a "serious marine incident," Respondent's drug testing was "not in accord with U.S. Coast Guard regulations for chemical testing of mariners as set forth in 46 Code of Federal Regulations, Part 16."
+Precedent requires the ALJ to Examine whether the Respondent Refused to Submit to a non-DOT test

+Having found that there was no basis for USCG mandated reasonable cause testing, the Coast Guard has not proved what was alleged in the Complaint.
+However, long-standing Coast Guard precedent requires a further examination.
+In Appeal Decision 2633 (MERRILL) (2002) the ALJ had concluded that because the injury which resulted in the drug testing of Respondent could not properly be categorized as either a "marine casualty" or a "serious marine incident," Respondent's drug testing was "not in accord with U.S. Coast Guard regulations for chemical testing of mariners as set forth in 46 Code of Federal Regulations, Part 16."
 The ALJ also concluded that Respondent's employer lacked the authority to require Respondent to submit to a drug test.